Jonathan Hale: Death

 Hale committed suicide on February 28, 1966, at the age of 74.
-He was found dead that evening in his room at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.
+He was found dead that evening in his room at the Motion Picture & Television Country House and Hospital in Woodland Hills, Los Angeles, California.
 Hale had taken his own life with a .38 caliber pistol, which was found near his body.
 He was interred at Valhalla Memorial Park Cemetery in North Hollywood, California.
 His grave went unmarked for more than four decades, until a proper headstone was erected by donations from the "Dearly Departed" fan-based group in 2013; he is now honored with the inscription, "We Remembered You".